Standard rules of tennis will apply.

 It is anticipated that there will be three rounds ending in a final play-off at the end of the season.
 Each round will last about two months:

-All matches must be ARRANGED BY Sunday 3rd November and the date of match posted on the main group.
+All matches must be ARRANGED BY Sunday 20th January and the date of match posted on the main WhatsApp group.

 Any matches not completed in full, ie all 3 sets played, will have a DNF entered and no points awarded.

 Everyone that has completed their matches before the 20th January will receive an additional 2 points for being so proactive in the league.

 Keep both feet BEHIND the baseline when serving until you strike the ball

 Do not be offended if you get called up for a foot fault – it is CHEATING.